stanicadam/springchallenge/src/README.md

 The contents of this package are injected into our controllers.

 #### The tests:
-There are 20 unit tests covering most of the core CRUD functionalities of our system.
+There are more than 20 unit tests covering most of the core CRUD functionalities of our system.
-For each of the functionalities listed in the specs, We have tested both the happy path and the not-so-happy path :).
+For each of the functionalities listed in the specs,
+I have tested both the happy path and the not-so-happy path :).
-For each functionality we tested a lot of possible error responses, utilizing our own exception classes.
+For each functionality I tested a lot of possible error responses, utilizing our own exception classes.
 We could write additional tests to cover every little case possible, but for time's sake we will work with what we have.